-In 2017, Expeditors continued executing key strategic initiatives that are focused and aligned to achieve long-term earnings growth.
+In 2018, Expeditors continued executing key strategic initiatives that are focused and aligned to achieve long-term earnings growth.
 The strategic plan is to grow business by focusing on the right markets and, within each market, on the right customers that lead to profitable business growth.
 Expeditors' teams are aligned on the specific markets of its focused priorities; on the targeted accounts within those markets; and on ways that we can continue to differentiate ourselves from our competitors.
-We remain focused on growth based on four key strategic initiatives:
+As we continue to expand our business in North America, we remain focused on growth based on three key strategic initiatives:

-- 1. Ensure that every operating unit's base-line growth strategies for air, ocean and customs services grow at the rate of each unit's (i.e. district or region) relevant market growth rate, and Expeditors' Transcon and Distribution services are expected to maintain higher growth rates. - Align and integrate our European-Asian Pacific and European-North Americas interests to the same degree that our Asian Pacific and Americas interests have historically been aligned.
+- 1. Ensure that every operating unit's base-line growth strategies for air, ocean and customs services grow at the rate of each unit's (i.e. district or region) relevant market growth rate. - Align and integrate our European-Asian Pacific and European-North Americas interests to the same degree that our Asian Pacific and Americas interests have historically been aligned.
 This alignment is expected to result in additional growth in these markets beyond our base-line growth expectations. - 3.
 Leverage our long and deeply entrenched presence in China as well as the reputation that we have with the strategic carriers servicing China to build a stronger import presence.
-Our main focus remains on developing and integrating our customs systems, expertise and talent, and making investments that enhance and improve our import infrastructure and our ability to provide local delivery and support services in China. - 4.
-Expand market share growth and position in North America, traditionally Expeditors' most strategic market.
+Our main focus remains on developing and integrating our customs systems, expertise and talent, and making investments that enhance and improve our import infrastructure and our ability to provide local delivery and support services in China.